Lilies (Lilium), giant lilies (Cardiocrinum) and fritillaries (Fritillaria) can be defoliated by lily beetle.

 - Adult beetles make rounded holes in the leaves and can also feed on petals and seed pods

 Check lilies and fritilaries frequently from early spring onwards so action can be taken before a damaging population has developed.
-When choosing control options you can minimise harm to non-target animals by starting with the methods in the non-pesticide control section.
-If this is not sufficient to reduce the damage to acceptable levels then you may choose to use pesticides.
-Within this group the shorter persistence pesticides (that are usually certified for organic growing) are likely to be less damaging to non-target wildlife than those with longer persistence and/or systemic action.
+When choosing management options you can minimise harm to non-target animals by starting with the methods in the non-pesticide control section and avoiding pesticides.
+Within pesticides the shorter persistence products (that are usually certified for organic growing) are likely to be less damaging to non-target wildlife than those with longer persistence and/or systemic action.
+Pesticide treatments are likely to kill natural enemies and are only likely to be successful if the entire plant can be reached.

 - Where possible tolerate populations of plant feeding beetles